How to Change Father’s Attitudes Towards Breastfeeding Through Education

 Introduction: The most significant influence on a mother’s breastfeeding decision is based on the father’s attitude or perceived attitude (Rempel and Rempel, 2011).
 The objective of this evidence-based practice (EBP) research is to determine if fathers with newborns are provided with breastfeeding education, will their attitudes change favorably towards breastfeeding.

 Methodology: This EBP intervention is based on the behavioral theories of attitude change (Hovland et al., 1953).
 The Iowa Infant Feeding Attitude Scale (IIFAS) was used for measuring attitudes.
-EBP is a 30-minute breastfeeding educational video, based on the Infant and Young Child Feeding Counseling: An Integrated Course (DeLaMore et al., 1999; World Health Organization and UNICEF, 2006).
+EBP is a 30-minute breastfeeding educational video based on the Infant and Young Child Feeding Counseling: An Integrated Course (DeLaMore et al., 1999; World Health Organization and UNICEF, 2006).

 Keywords: breastfeeding, fathers’ attitudes, Iowa Infant Feeding Attitude Scale

 In a study by Pisacane et al. (2005), 280 mother-father pairs were divided into a control and an intervention group.
 The intervention group fathers were provided with a training session that included information about breastfeeding management, while those in the control group only received information regarding infant care (Pisacane et al., 2005).
-Researchers found that 25% of infants from the intervention group were still EBF at six months of age, compared to only 15% of the control group, thus proving that the education was beneficial to EBF rates (Pisacane et al., 2005).
-In a more recent study by Bich and Cuong (2016, pg. s25), fathers were provided with group education, individual education, and pamphlets, which helped increase father’s support for breastfeeding.
+Researchers found that 25% of infants from the intervention group were still EBF at six months of age, compared to only 15% of the control group, thus demonstrating that education was beneficial to EBF rates (Pisacane et al., 2005).
+In a more recent study by Bich and Cuong (2016, pg. s25), fathers were provided with group education, individual education, and pamphlets, which helped increase fathers’ support for breastfeeding.

 Rationale